 Key Bank eventually bought the building and in 2015 sold the property below market value to Capitol Hill Housing with the intention of honoring the community’s history by having the site transformed into affordable housing.

-The building will feature artwork inspired by the history of the Central District, led by a team of artists under the leadership of Al Doggett and Esther Ervine.
+The building features artwork inspired by the history of the Central District, led by a team of artists under the leadership of Al Doggett and Esther Ervine.
 Nine artists will create eleven pieces of art reflecting the community’s cultural heritage and an “ancestral connection to Africa.”
 Al Doggett recounted “I had a chance to see [the bank] functioning and see how it did help out businesses,” adding, “a few of the artists are assigned to give some history of the bank itself and how it played a role in the community.”
 At street level, a brick veneer will be constructed, incorporating some of the salvages bricks from the original Liberty Bank.

 The project is a collaboration between Africatown-Central District Preservation and Development Society, Black Community Impace Alliance, Capitol Hill Housing and Byrd Barr Place (fka Centerstone) and is a community-led development that commemorates the end of slavery in the United States, acts as a tribute to the end of redlining loans in the Central District, and promotes inclusivity.
 The project partners have expressed their commitment to seeing the jobs created by this project be filled by people in the community.
 “One of the biggest things that I’ve been pushing for, that we’re all pushing for, is to make sure when there’re people on the job site, they look like our community, they look like us,” said Jaebadiah Gardner, assistant project manager for Capitol Hill Housing.